Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 * Identify more common error types and generalize with FES (e.g. `bezierVertex()`, `quadraticVertex()` - required object not initiated; checking Number parameters positive for `nf()` `nfc()` `nfp()` `nfs()`)

 ## Thoughts for the Future
+* More unit testings.
+* More intuitive and narrowed down output messages.
 * Having a Spanish translation available.
 * All the colors are checked for being color blind friendly.
 * A more elaborate ascii welcome!
 * Global Error catching.
 It would be very helpful to catch the errors the browser is throwing to the console, so we can match them up with friendly comments.
 So far we've tried `window.onerror` and the following with no success.